zhangxijing97/SpikingNeuralNetworkDemo/README.md

 Membrane time constant τm = RC = 10×100 = 1000ms

 ### Model Description
 The **Leaky Integrate-and-Fire (LIF)** neuron is a simple model that describes how a neuron's membrane potential evolves over time and generates spikes.
+Main function of using the Leaky Integrate-and-Fire (LIF) model is to obtain the membrane potential V[t] at any given moment t and to analyze V over a period of time.
 The membrane potential V of the neuron is governed by the following differential equation:

 τm(dt/dV(t)) = −(V(t)−Vrest)+RmI(t)